 Set a nighttime schedule that works for you

 It’s never too early to start developing a nightly routine for your baby.
-Your baby will begin to associate these activities with sleep as you repeat them each night, so she’ll begin to associate them with the end of the day.
+Your baby will associate these activities with sleep as you repeat them each night, so she’ll begin to associate them with the end of the day.

 Use a different bed in the same room